peter88213/nvhelp-de/source/nv_timeline/index.rst

 -  Comment lines begin with a ``#`` number sign.
 In the example, they refer to the code line immediately above.

-This is the configuration explained:
+This is the Konfiguration explained:

 ::

    [SETTINGS]

-   section_label = Section
+   section_label = Abschnitt

-   # Events with this label become sections in a newly created
+   # Events with this label become sections in a neuly erzeugend
-   # novelibre project.
+   # novelibre-Projekt.

    section_color = 170,240,160

    # Color for events imported as sections from novelibre.

-   new_event_spacing = 1
+   neu_event_spacing = 1

-   # Days between events with automatically generated dates.
+   # Tage between events with automatically generated dates.

-How to reset the configuration to defaults
+How to reset the Konfiguration to defaults
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Just delete your global and local configuration files.
+Just delete your global and local Konfigurationsdateis.

 Conventions
 -----------